 Central Virginia Community College

 There are multiple FastForward training options offered through Central Virginia Community College this fall, including healthcare, transportation and skilled trades.
 Some are fully in-person, but there are also some hybrid options, which means the course is offered partially online, but there’s some portion that is in-person, like the Medical Scribe program.
-Here are the fall training programs; click around to see how the class is offered.

 Lord Fairfax Community College / Workforce Solutions